Jeremiah 3:15 And I will give you shepherds according to My heart, who will feed you with knowledge and understanding.

 But they still should have understood that He was not speaking literally about drinking the blood coursing through His body.
 If they knew Him from His youth, they should have know by the example that He set that He was the most law-abiding person that they had ever witnessed.

-What Jesus meant was this: "He who accepts, appropriates and assimilates, My sacrifice as the only ground of his salvation remains in Me and I in him."
-That's why He said, "He who eats My flesh and drinks My blood dwells in Me and I in him."
+What Jesus meant was this: "He who accepts, appropriates, and assimilates My sacrifice as the only ground of his salvation remains in Me and I in him."
+That is why He said, "He who eats My flesh and drinks My blood abides in Me and I in him."
 As physical food and drink are offered and accepted, so also is Christ's sacrifice offered and accepted.
 As the body assimilates the physical, so the sacrifice is assimilated by the mind of the believer.
 And as the body is nourished and sustains physical life, so the sacrifice nourishes and sustains spiritual life.
-That's what it says in verses 57 and 58.
+That is what it says in verses 57 and 58.

-Many therefore of His disciples, when they had heard this, said, "This is an hard saying.
-Who can hear it?"
-61 When Jesus knew in Himself that His disciples murmured at it, He said unto them, "Does this offend you?"
-(John 6:60-61)
+John 6:60-61 Therefore many of His disciples, when they had heard this, said, "This is a hard saying.
+Who can understand it?"
+When Jesus knew in Himself that His disciples complained about this, He said to them, "Does this offend you?"

 The interesting thing about this is, of course, that this was His disciples.
 It was a hard message for them to accept.

-"What if you shall see the Son of man ascend up where He was before?
-63 It is the spirit that quickens.
-The flesh profits nothing.
-The words that I speak, they are spirit, and they are life.
-64 But there are some of you that believe not.
-(John 6:62-64a)
+John 6:62-64 "What then if you should see the Son of man ascend where He was before?
+It is the Spirit that who gives life; the flesh profits nothing.
+The words that I speak to you are spirit, and they are life.
+But there are some of you who do not believe . . .

 He was speaking to His disciples.
-They didn't believe what He was telling them.
+They did not believe what He was telling them.

-For Jesus knew from the beginning who they were that believed not, and who should betray Him.
-65 And He said, "Therefore said I unto you, that no man can come unto me, except it were given unto him of My Father."
-66 From that time many of His disciples went back, and walked no more with Him.
-(John 6:64b-66)
+John 6:64-66 . . .
+For Jesus knew from the beginning who they were who did not believe, and who would betray Him.
+And He said, "Therefore I have said to you that no one can come to Me unless it has been given to him by My Father."
+From that time many of His disciples went back and walked with Him no more.

 You see, unbelief was at the root of their problem, and that is why they could not understand.
 Jesus knew from the beginning of His ministry that it would be this way.
 And, therefore, unbelief was to be expected; because faith is a gift of God and it is not given to all men.
 God has given us a precious and wonderful gift—the ability to believe—in order that through this faith, a relationship is established whereby we are transformed into His image.
 The evidence that we possess this gift is that we understand, and that we yield in obedience in order that the transformation can take place.